 We hope to preserve and present our history, to celebrate our story and to provide an opportunity to those that have recently joined us to learn about the AJCU-CITM.
 And, it is our shared commitment to continue to use technology to support the missions of our Jesuit colleges and universities in the United States.

-We plan to develop within a timeline marked by highlights and milestones – hoping to provide a historical context and interpretation.
+We plan to develop a timeline marked by highlights and milestones that provides historical context and interpretation.
 We will tell the story about our annual meetings, our outreach to our colleagues in the Jesuit institutions of higher education in Mexico, Central America and South America, our work groups, and our initiatives, e.g., professional development.

-We are open to working with materials that you have gathered from your participation in the AJCU-CITM.
+We are eager to work with materials that you have gathered from your participation in the AJCU-CITM.
 These could include photographs, printed materials, audio recordings, and conference artifacts.
 We will copy and return all materials.

 - Homepages for AJCU and the CITM.